saswat97/saswat97/README.md

 <h2>Hey! 👋</h2>

-I'm a software developer with experience in JavaScript development, ArcGIS, GIS development, and remote sensing.
+I am a software developer with expertise in JavaScript and Python development, GIS development, ArcGIS, and remote sensing.

 #### 🌐 **Background**: